addyosmani/backbone-fundamentals/backbone-fundamentals.md

 <i>Chapter 17, Conclusions</i> wraps up the our tour through the world of Backbone.js development.

-<i>Chapter 18, Appendix</i> returns to our design pattern discussion by contrasting MVC with the Model-View-Presenter (MVP) pattern and examines how Backbone.js relates to the two patterns.
-It also provides useful information for existing Backbone users who may be upgrading from Backbone 0.9.2 to version 0.9.10 and beyond.
+<i>Chapter 18, Appendix</i> returns to our design pattern discussion by contrasting MVC with the Model-View-Presenter (MVP) pattern and examines how Backbone.js relates to both.
+A walkthrough of writing a Backbone-like library from scratch and other topics are also covered.

 # Fundamentals